 Outside of work, my wife and I are expecting a baby in November, so anytime I'm not working I'm focused on making her more comfortable and getting ready for the baby's arrival."

 Jarret: "No, not particularly.
 I always knew I was interested in computers, electronics and working with my hands.
-When I first graduated from Lincoln Technical Institute I wasn't exactly sure what I wanted to do with my degree.
+When I first graduated from Mercer County Community College I wasn't exactly sure what I wanted to do with my degree.
 As I started filling out applications and really trying to get into the engineering field, I began to see how fire protection worked hand in hand with my interests.
 The idea of securing and protecting very important facilities further caught my attention."

 Jarret: "I graduated in 2013 and took a management position with my previous employer around the same time.
 After getting management experience for about two years, I decided I wanted to put my degree to use and make a career switch.